12. Chasing a Ghost

 So who buys the same ticket the day after winning a million dollars?

-Leslie returned to Mario’s like she always did, because she was a creature of habit: buying a bottle and a ticket.
+Leslie returned to Mario’s like she always did, because she was a creature of habit: buy a bottle and a ticket.

 If Leslie didn’t know that she’d won, nobody else could have known.

-But the killer knew she had a winning ticket.
+But the killer was there because he knew she had a winning ticket.

 Nothing else made sense.